iamnewspecies/purescript-concepts-and-examples/Readme.md

 -- Lamda calculus is used in optimising code.
 Dead code optmization happens here.
 Basic idea is every program can undergo certiain beta reduction and other replacemts and can be reduced to few SKI combinators of lamda calculus and certain part of the code is just eleminated if during simplification.
 It is very similar to :: 100 * 4 * 8 * 0 = 0 no matter what.
 So calculation will never happen.

 We move one step above lamda calculus which is SYSTEM F programming language which has all the basic constructs required for a programming language.
-Every program after desugaring expanda into this.
+Every program after desugaring expands into this.
 Basically all the special costructs that you see in your code which makes your code short and concise are some magic that is done here.
 Note :: SYSTEM F is a typed language.
 Types exist even at this stage of this code.
 The AST at this level just needs a compiler which understands the following things.

 (TODO :: Need to expalain what are these and why they are used.) data Expr